The New Psychology of Leadership (2006) is an evidence-based investigation of the psychology and social dynamics of leadership.

 Somewhat, ingroup favoritism comes to be expected.

-People unconsciously know this and when leaders know they are “suspects” for not being very in-group, they become biased towards the outgroup, possibly in an effort to proving themselves (Van Kleef, Steinel, van Knippenberg, Hogg, & Svensson 2007).
+People unconsciously know this and when leaders know they are “suspects” for not being very in-group, they become biased towards the outgroup, possibly in an effort to prove themselves (Van Kleef, Steinel, van Knippenberg, Hogg, & Svensson 2007).
 Ie.: toughness is a strategy to secure in-group support

 However, it would be simplistic to say that leaders should be fair to the ingroup but unfair to the group.